Deur Kothar

-Deorkothar (Devanāgarī: also Deur Kothar) is a location of archaeological importance in Madhya Pradesh, Central India.
-It is known for its Buddhist stupas and was discovered in 1982.These stupas are credited to the Mauryan emperor, Ashoka.
+Deorkothar (also: Deur Kothar) is a location of archaeological importance in Madhya Pradesh, Central India.
+It was discovered in 1982 and is known for Buddhist stupas credited to the Mauryan emperor Ashoka.

 The discovery and excavations

 P.K.
 Mishra (Archaeological Survey of India) discovered Deorkothar in 1982 along with Ajit Singh, sarpanch of village Barhat.
 It was declared a monument of national importance in 1988 by the Govt of India and is being preserved and conserved by Archaeological Survey of India, Bhopal.

 Realising the importance of the site, and its likely international bearing on Buddhism, the Archaeological Survey of India decided to carry out extensive, but controlled, excavations at the site.
 The excavations were started at the site in 1999 and continued up to 2000.
-The site is marked by four stupa mounds out of which two stupas No. 1 and 2 were subjected to archaeological excavations.
-There are remnants of 40 stupas made of stones or bricks.
-In the area around there are rocks with old rock paintings.
+The site is marked by four stupa mounds built out of brick out of which two stupas No. 1 and 2 were subjected to archaeological excavations.
+Stupa no. 1 is about 9 m high.
+There are remnants of 30 stupas made of stones or bricks.
+In the surrounding area there are 63 rock shelters with old rock paintings.
 Some rocks have inscriptions in Brahmi language.

 Deorkothar inscription

 The six line Brahmi inscription on the Deorkothar pillar is considered to be the earliest evidence of the historic Buddha.
-It is given in the table – transliterated into Devanagari script.
+It is given below, transliterated into Devanagari script.